Diffusion Parameters of Flows in Stable Multi-class Queueing Networks: Introduction

-Our main result, Theorem~\ref{thm:main}, is formulated as a simple functional central limit theorem (FCLT) and assumes that the network processes satisfy a functional strong law of large numbers (FSLL) and the primitive processes satisfy FCLTs.
 In dealing with a stable queueing network, this could be viewed as a ``fundamental'' diffusion limit result similar to some of the results summarized in \cite{bookChenYao2001}.
-To the best of our knowledge this result has been overlooked by previous authors working on basic diffusion limits of queueing networks.
-This is probably due to the fact that most of the exciting research in the field of diffusion approximations of queueing networks in the past three decades, has focused on critically loaded networks (c.f. \cite{BramsonDai0194}, \cite{dai1991steady}, \cite{reiman1984oqn} \cite{Williams0193}, as well as many other key references summarized in \cite{bookChenYao2001}, \cite{Glynn0518} \cite{bookMeyn2008} and \cite{bookWhitt2001}).
+To the best of our knowledge within the context of diffusion limits, this fundamental result has been overlooked by previous authors with the exception of \cite{kim2011modeling} and \cite{KimRaviColm2005} that don't focus on rigorous asymptotic results.
+This is probably due to the fact that much of the exciting research in the field of diffusion approximations of queueing networks in the past three decades, has focused on critically loaded networks (c.f. \cite{BramsonDai0194}, \cite{dai1991steady}, \cite{reiman1984oqn} \cite{Williams0193}, as well as many other key references summarized in \cite{bookChenYao2001}, \cite{Glynn0518} \cite{bookMeyn2008}, and \cite{bookWhitt2001}).
 The seminal paper \cite{chen1991stochastic}, does consider diffusion approximations for queueing networks in all regimes (under-loaded, balanced and over-loaded), yet the inter-queue flows are not considered in that paper.
+Also, in Section~4 of the early influential paper \cite{harrison1988brownian}, Harrison considers flows, but the analysis there is only for the uninterrupted (primitive) processes and not for the true flows $A(\cdot)$ and $D(\cdot)$ as we have here.

-As described in our main diffusion result, the asymptotic variability of flows is driven by two components: (i) The variability of the arrival flows. (ii) The variability resulting from the Bernoulli routing.
+As described in our main diffusion result, the asymptotic variability of flows is driven by two components: (i) The variability of the arrival flows; (ii) The variability resulting from the Bernoulli routing.
 In stable networks, the variability of queue sizes (related also to service time distributions) does not play a role.
 Since asymptotic variability of flows only depends on the interplay of the arrival process variability and the Bernoulli routing, we are also motivated to present an alternative way for quantifying the asymptotic variability parameters: {\em networks with zero service times}.
 In such networks, jobs that arrive to the network traverse instantaneously through the classes/queues until they depart, and hence the total count of jobs passing on flow $i\to j$ is